Phionah Atuhebwe

-Phionah Atuhebwe is a Ugandan vaccinologist and immunization expert.
+Phionah Atuhebwe (born 7 May 1983) is a Ugandan vaccinologist and immunization expert.
 She is currently a Senior Health Adviser on Immunization with UNICEF Headquarters in New York City, USA while based in Nairobi, Kenya.
 Phionah was the Officer in charge of introduction of new vaccines Africa at World Health Organization until May 2023.

 Early life and education

-Phionah Atuhebwe was born on 7 May 1983 at Mbarara Regional Referral Hospital, in Mbarara City to Mr and Mrs Aloysious S.J.
+Phionah Atuhebwe was born on 7 May 1983 at Mbarara Regional Referral Hospital, in Mbarara City, to Mr and Mrs Aloysious S.J.
 Tibamanya.
-She attended St. Helen's primary school and St. Aloysious P.S Mbarara for Primary Education, Bweranyangi Girls' SSS Bushenyi for O'level and Uganda Martyrs Namugongo for A'level.
+She attended St. Helen's Primary School and St. Aloysious P.S Mbarara, for Primary Education; Bweranyangi Girls' SSS, Bushenyi, for O-level; and Uganda Martyrs Namugongo for A-level.
 She graduated with a Bachelor of Medicine, Bachelor of Surgery (M.B.B.S), Medicine and Surgery.
 She received a Master of International Public Health/International Health from University of Leeds.
-She also studied Project Leadership, Project Management at Cornell University and Vaccinology at University of Cape town.
+She also studied Project Leadership, Project Management at Cornell University and Vaccinology at University of Cape Town.